gsoft-inc/wl-web-configs/docs/typescript/default.md

 ### Linting only

-The shared configurations offered by `@workleap/typescript-configs` exclusively focus on code linting, as [tsup](../tsup/default.md) is handling the transpilation process.
+`@workleap/typescript-configs` by project type shared configurations exclusively focus on code linting, as [tsup](../tsup/default.md) is handling the transpilation process.

+### Target environment

+`@workleap/typescript-configs` by project type shared configurations targets the following environment:

+- ESM
+- ESNext

+If you are in the process of migrating an existing project to `@workleap/typescript-configs`, and would rather delay transitioning to ESM, refer to the [custom configuration](custom-configuration.md#non-esm-projects) page for information about how to support non ESM projects.

 ### Available configurations